dgreif/ring/homebridge/README.md

     * Shows a live feed from the camera if you click on it.
 The feed supports video and 2-way audio, but requires that you have `ffmpeg` with `libfdk_aac` installed.
 A pre-built `ffmpeg` will be automatically installed on most platforms using `ffmpeg-for-homebridge`.
 See the [FFmpeg wiki](https://github.com/dgreif/ring/wiki/FFmpeg) for details.
   * Motion Sensor
     * Can be hidden with `hideCameraMotionSensor`
+    * Can be shown as a doorbell with `sendCameraMotionNotificationsToTV` for tvOS 14 notifications
   * Light (if camera is equipped)
   * Siren Switch (if camera is equipped)
     * Can be hidden with `hideCameraSirenSwitch`